REPOGEO REPORT · LITE

 3 prioritized changes generated by gemini-2.5-flash.
 Mark items done after you ship the fix.

-- hightopics#1Add relevant topics to the repository
+- hightopics#1Add comprehensive topics to improve categorization

 Why: